 It is expected that your company responds to these requests within a month’s time after the request has been made.

-Once a request is filed, you’ll need to provide data subjects with the following:
+Depending on the request, you’ll need to provide data subjects with the following:

 - Whether or not their personal data is being processed